BeatsonLab-MicrobialGenomics/micropipe/README.md

 # Example data

 To test the pipeline, we have provided some [test data](https://github.com/BeatsonLab-MicrobialGenomics/micropipe/tree/main/test_data).
-In here you will find:
+In this directory you will find:

 File | Description
 ---|---